yuanchaohu/pymattersim/docs/reader.md

    - `filetype=DumpFileType.LAMMPSCENTER`: Molecular system in LAMMPS, by calling `reader.dump_reader.DumpReader` or `reader.lammps_reader_helper.read_lammps_centertype_wrapper`
    - `filetype=DumpFileType.GSD`: Static properties in Hoomd-blue, GSD file, by calling `reader.dump_reader.DumpReader` or `reader.GSD_reader_helper.read_GSD_wrapper`.
    - `filetype=DumpFileType.GSD_DCD`: Dynamic properties in Hoomd-blue, both GSD and DCD files, by calling `reader.dump_reader.DumpReader` or `reader.GSD_reader_helper.read_GSD_DCD_wrapper`.
+   - `filetype=DumpFileType.LAMMPSVECTOR`: additional columns other than the positions in the dump file.
+For example, the dump is "id type x y vx vy", this module is working to read "vx, vy" by giving `columnsids=[4, 5]`.
+This can be arbitray dimensions for the additional columns.
+This information is stored by the `positions` attribute.

-2. Supports any dimensionality.
+1. Supports any dimensionality.
 General cases include the two-dimensional (LAMMPS dump file format ***id type x y***) and three-dimensional snapshots (LAMMPS dump file format ***id type x y z***).
 As long as the input format includes ***id type***, only dimensional positions will be read-in and the other columns will be neglected.
 For example, for a two-dimensional system, the input format can be ***id type x y z xx yy zz nn...***, the positions ***(x y)*** can be read properly.
+To read additional columns, use `DumpFileType.LAMMPSVECTOR` instead.

-3. Supports both orthogonal and triclinic cells with the use of H-matrix to deal with the periodic boundary conditions.
+2. Supports both orthogonal and triclinic cells with the use of H-matrix to deal with the periodic boundary conditions.
 As long as the simulator supports these two types cell, the module can process it properly.
 For a triclinic box, it converts the bounding box back into the trilinic box parameters by refering to 'https://docs.lammps.org/Howto_triclinic.html':

    ```python
    xlo = xlo_bound - MIN(0.0,xy,xz,xy+xz)